USS Rushmore (LSD-47): 1990s

 The ship's first assignment was to deliver three Air Cushioned Landing Craft (LCAC) to Camp Pendleton, California from Panama City, Florida.
 Along the way, Rushmore conducted a port visit in Jamaica, traversed the Panama Canal, and visited Rodman, Panama.
 Camp Pendleton was the last stop before arriving at her homeport of NS San Diego.
 During her first six-month deployment, Rushmore spearheaded the beach landing on Somalia during Operation Restore Hope.
 The largest military humanitarian operation in history, Restore Hope was designed to provide food and medical relief to the starving people of Somalia.

 Rushmores 1994 WestPac deployment came almost one year ahead of schedule.
 She deployed with only four weeks' notice and participated in Operation Support Hope off the coast of Mombasa, Kenya, the USLO relocation in Somalia, and exercises with forces of Oman and the United Arab Emirates.
 During this deployment, Rushmore also was awarded a Meritorious Unit Commendation.

-Rushmores 1996 deployment followed a complete and highly successful training cycle during which Rushmore earned the Blue E and the Battle E. This deployment provided numerous international training opportunities for the Amphibious Readiness Group and the 13th Marine Expeditionary Unit (13th MEU) including Exercise Cobra Gold '96 with Thailand, Exercise Infinite Moonlight with Jordan, Exercise Red Reef with Saudi Arabia, and MEUEX '96 with Kuwait.
+Rushmores 1996 deployment followed a complete and successful training cycle during which Rushmore earned the Blue E and the Battle E. This deployment provided numerous international training opportunities for the Amphibious Readiness Group and the 13th Marine Expeditionary Unit (13th MEU) including Exercise Cobra Gold '96 with Thailand, Exercise Infinite Moonlight with Jordan, Exercise Red Reef with Saudi Arabia, and MEUEX '96 with Kuwait.
 Rushmore demonstrated its superior adaptability throughout deployment by becoming the first LSD-41-class ship to employ Rigid Hull Inflatable Boats (RHIBs) for the SPECWAR Detachment.

 Rushmore concluded 1996 with a port visit to Mazatlán, Mexico.
 The ship earned its second consecutive Battle E in 1996.

 Rushmore is the test platform for the Smart Ship program known as Gator 17.
 The ship was outfitted with several new technologies to reduce workload and manning levels.
 Information from the program aboard Rushmore will be used to assist in the design of the LPD-17 class amphibious ships.
 Installation was completed at the end of 1997.

 The USS Rushmore at NS Pearl Harbor during RIMPAC (2004).

 Rushmore deployed in 1999 with the Amphibious Ready Group and the 11th Marine Expeditionary Unit (11th MEU).
 During this deployment, Rushmore participated in Exercise Iron Magic with the United Arab Emirates and Exercise Red Reef with Saudi Arabia.
 Rushmore also had the distinction of becoming the first United States Naval warship to visit Doha, Qatar in 10 years.
 Other port visits included Japan, Thailand, Saudi Arabia, UAE, Singapore, Guam, Australia and Hawaii.

 On 12 March 1999, the ship made history when then Commander Michelle J. Howard (who later became the first-ever woman to achieve four-star rank in U.S. history, and would serve as Vice Chief of Naval Operations before assuming command of United States Naval Forces Europe and Naval Forces Africa, retiring in December 2017l) became its commanding officer and the first African American woman to Command a US Navy ship.

 Rushmore returned to San Diego in December 1999 and became the first "Smart Ship" to complete a six-month Western Pacific deployment.